-3.4.10 Trust box
+2.4.10 Trust box

-A trust box is located in the C staircase on the 4th floor in Letenská 5 where everybody can submit their complaints, ideas and suggestions about the AAU environment.
+A trust box is located on the ground floor between the reception and the Student Services Center (in the room that serves as a waiting room and printing room).
+Anybody can submit their complaints, ideas and suggestions about the AAU environment.

-4 Teaching and Course Administration
+3 Teaching and Course Administration

-4.1 Timeframe
+3.1 Timeframe

 The academic year at AAU is divided into two semesters.
-In the first semester, instruction is typically carried out in Fall and Winter terms.
-In the second semester, it is carried out in Spring and Summer terms.
+In the Fall semester, instruction is typically carried out in Fall and Winter terms.
+In the Spring semester, it is carried out in Spring and Summer terms.
 The terms may be divided into multiple sessions.

-The Fall and Spring terms begin on the first day of the first and second semesters, respectively, and last 15 weeks.
+The Fall and Spring terms begin on the first day of the Fall and Spring semesters, respectively, and last 15 weeks.
 One of the 15 weeks is a mid-term break, so there are 14 weeks of instruction and examination.
 The Fall term begins at the end of August or the beginning September and ends before Christmas.
 The Spring term begins at the beginning of February and ends in the second half of May.
-For details check the Academic Calendar at aauni.edu/academic-calendar (In the Fall term, some instructors teach the so called "late intake" courses; these begin at the beginning of October, ends in mid-January, and do not have a mid-term break.)
+For details check the Academic Calendar at aauni.edu/academic-calendar

-Usually, there is one 3-hour course session per week which means 150 (3 \times 50) minutes of instruction, divided by one or two breaks, so that it fills a 165-minute time slot in a schedule.
+Usually, there is one 3-hour course session per week which means 150 (3 x 50) minutes of instruction, divided by one or two breaks, so that it fills a 165-minute time slot in a schedule.
 Alternatively, you may decide to hold 2 sessions per week, in which case each of them lasts 75 minutes without a break.
+The default time slots are scheduled 8:15-11:00, 11:30-14:15, 14:45-17:30, and 18:30-21:15.

 The Winter and Summer terms are intensive.
 The classes meet several times a week and the sessions are longer.
 The Winter term lasts 3 weeks and takes place in January.
-The Summer term is divided into two sessions.
-Summer I lasts 3 weeks from the end of May until the second half of June; Summer II lasts 6 weeks from the end of June until the end of July/beginning of August.
+The Summer term is divided into two or three sessions.
+Typically, Summer I lasts 3 weeks from the end of May until the second half of June; Summer II lasts 6 weeks from the end of June until the end of July/beginning of August.